The Western City Gate

 - Partly vacant

-I left at dusk, when the residential side lit up window by window and the office side stayed black, and the gate looked, for a moment, exactly like what it is: one half of the future still occupied, the other half kept as a monument to itself.
+I left at dusk, when the residential side lit up window by window and the crown stayed dark, and the gate looked exactly like what it is: one half of the future still lived in, the other half kept as a monument to itself.